+Content is delivered through pre-recorded online lectures, readings and reflection tasks which commence in week 1 of the session.
 Online lectures have reflection questions and tasks that students are required to complete prior to the relevant weekly tutorial.
-Weekly readings also form the basis for tutorial discussions.
-Tutorials are structured to include whole and small group discussions an tasks, as well as independent work.
+Weekly readings also form the basis for the on-campus discussions which are structured to include whole and small group discussions an tasks, as well as independent work.
 Effective preparation is required, and attendance is expected.

 UNIT WEBSITE AND STAFF CONTACT

 This unit has a full web presence through iLearn.
 Students will need regular access to a computer and a reliable internet connection to complete this unit.

 Weekly lectures are available on the web through the ECHO360 lecture component.

 Online tutorials are delivered via Zoom, and students will be provided with the online tutorial link via the relevant weekly section on iLearn.

 Weekly access to iLearn is compulsory for all students.
 In addition to links to the online lectures and readings, important assessment information will be posted here, as will other relevant unit notices and materials that will assist your studies.

 Access and technical assistance